 FirstEnergy Reminds Public to Have a Safety-First SummerFoil balloons, fireworks and power lines don’t mix

-"As we prepare for parades, barbeques and outdoor fun, we encourage everyone to keep electrical safety top of mind to ensure a safe holiday and summer season," said Laura Redenshek, director of safety for FirstEnergy Utilities.
+"As we prepare for parades, barbeques and outdoor fun, we encourage everyone to keep electrical safety top of mind to ensure a safe holiday and summer season," said Chad Stoneking, director of Safety Operations at FirstEnergy.
 "Enjoying the season responsibly can also help prevent unnecessary disruptions to your electric service during a time when many people rely on their air conditioning to stay cool and comfortable."

 Foil balloons and fireworks are two of the most common and festive ways to celebrate Independence Day.
 However, they can create safety issues and cause major damage to the electric system when they are used near power lines and electrical equipment.

 While foil balloons have increased in popularity as holiday and party decorations, they continue to cause many power outages because their metallic coating conducts electricity when they drift into power lines or electrical equipment.
-Over the past three months, foil balloons were to blame for nearly 50 power outages across FirstEnergy's six-state service area—a 40% increase in balloon-related outages when compared to this time last year.
+February typically marks the onset of a dramatic increase in outages caused by adrift metallic balloons that peaks in June or July, when warm weather takes celebrations and picnics outdoors.
+Over recent months, foil balloons were to blame for nearly 60 power outages across FirstEnergy's six-state service area.

 Customers should securely tie helium-filled foil balloons to a weight that is heavy enough to prevent them from floating away, and then puncture and deflate them once they are no longer in use because they can stay inflated for several weeks.
 Never release them into the sky.